Dallas Goedert Player Prop Bets for NFL Week 17 | Philadelphia vs. Washington 1/2/2022

 Season Stats

-- This season Goedert has 50 catches (on 69 targets) for 759 yards and four touchdowns, averaging 50.6 yards per game.
+- Goedert has contributed with 50 catches for 759 yards and four touchdowns this year.
+He has been targeted 69 times and averages 50.6 receiving yards per game.

 - So far this season, 15.9% of the 434 passes thrown by his team have gone Goedert's way.

-- Goedert has seen the ball thrown his way six times in the red zone this season, 10.5% of his team's 57 red zone pass attempts.
+- With six targets in the red zone this season, Goedert has been on the receiving end of 10.5% of his team's 57 red zone pass attempts.

 - Click over to SISportsbook and find the latest player props and odds for Goedert's matchup with Washington.